 The little boy is as cute and as happy as a little boy can be.

 Canadian's wishing to support SOS Children's Villages are encouraged to sponsor a child, sponsor a village or to make a direct donation.
-Your support ensures that SOS Children's Villages can continue to provide a safe and loving home to orphan and abandoned children worldwide.
+Your support ensures that SOS Children's Villages can continue to provide a safe and loving home to children like David.
+Please don't hesitate, act now.

 *Child’s name changed for privacy reasons.